Skip to main content

 The type field (expense vs income) helps classify refunds, transfers, and income sources correctly.

-Check confidence scores before displaying data to users.
+Check confidence scores and their reason tags before displaying data to users.
 Low-confidence results may need manual review.
+Reason tags explain why the score is what it is.

 Next Steps